h0rn3t/fastapi-async-sqlalchemy/README.md

 ### Description

-FastAPI-Async-SQLAlchemy provides middleware for FastAPI and SQLAlchemy using async AsyncSession and async engine.
+Provides middleware for FastAPI and SQLAlchemy using async AsyncSession and async engine.

 ### Install